 The first half of November 2022 sent ripples across Big Tech.
-Of those Big Tech layoffs that are public and confirmed by the companies, Meta and Twitter offloaded 18,500 jobs, according to a Wall Street Journal article.
+Meta and Twitter offloaded 18,500 jobs, according to a Wall Street Journal article, of those Big Tech layoffs that are public and confirmed by the companies.
 Amazon is rumored to have laid off 10,000 employees.
 In addition, Snap, Lyft, and smaller Silicon Valley inhabitants announced layoffs of various scales.

 I understand how it feels to be laid off, as I’ve experienced it myself.
 It’s hard not to see it as a criticism of your performance, no matter what LinkedIn experts tell you.
 Being told that your role is no longer needed and being given the countdown to find a new job is devastating news.

-So I pulled together a collection of practical tips for getting back on the horse, based on my experience as a laid-off job seeker and as an interview coach and co-founder of Day One Careers.
-There are no silver bullets here, so take these thoughts as input and peddle your own canoe.
+So, I pulled together a collection of practical tips for getting back on the horse based on my experience as a laid-off job seeker, interview coach, and co-founder of Day One Careers.
+There are no silver bullets here, so take these thoughts as input and peddle your canoe.